adil-faiyaz98/streaming-platform/README.md

 - Mutation: addContent(input: ContentInput!): Content
 - Mutation: updateEpisodeDetails(id: ID!, input: EpisodeInput!): Episode

+### --- BELOW IS NOT DONE AND CAN BE IMPLEMENTED LATER BY ANYONE FOR PRACTICE ---
 ### 2. User Profile & Authentication Service

 **Functionality:** Manages user authentication, registration, profiles, and preferences.